Icelandair

-Icelandair is the flag carrier airline of Iceland, with its corporate head office on the property of Reykjavík Airport in the capital city Reykjavik.
+Icelandair is the flag carrier of Iceland.
 It is part of the Icelandair Group and operates to destinations on both sides of the Atlantic Ocean from its main hub at Keflavík International Airport.
+Its smaller domestic-only hub is located at Reykjavík Airport.

-The geographical position of Iceland is convenient for one-stop transatlantic flights, which is one pillar of the airline's business strategy, along with traffic to, from, and within the country.
+The geographical position of Iceland is convenient for one-stop transatlantic flights via the Atlantic Bridge route, which is one pillar of the airline's business strategy, along with traffic to, from, and within the country.
+Their headquarters are located in Hafnarfjörður.

 History

 Flugfélag Íslands in the early decades

 Icelandair traces its roots back to 1937, when Flugfélag Akureyrar was founded in Akureyri on the north coast of Iceland.
 Flight operations started in 1938 with a single Waco YKS-7 configured as a floatplane.
 In 1939 the airline was grounded when this aircraft was destroyed in a capsizing accident.
-The company moved to Reykjavík, where it acquired another Waco aircraft and was relaunched in 1940 as Flugfélag Íslands, which translates as Flight Company of Iceland.
-Previously, two unrelated airlines of the same name had existed in the country (from 1919 to 1920, and between 1928 and 1931).
+In March 1940, Flugfélag Akureyrar moved its hub to Reykjavík and moved its operations to fixed-wing seaplane scheduled flights from the Vatnsmýri area, and changed its name to Flugfélag Íslands, where it acquired another Waco aircraft and was relaunched in 1940 as Flugfélag Íslands, which translates as Flight Company of Iceland.
+Seaplane flights were operated in the vicinity of Vatnsmýri in Skerjafjörður and Vatnagarðar.
+Previously, the two unrelated airlines of the same name (Flugfélag Íslands) had existed in the country (from 1919 to 1920, and between 1928 and 1931).
 For international purposes, the name Iceland Airways was adopted.

+In 1940, Iceland was invaded by the British and Reykjavík Airport was established south of the capital during the war.
+In 1946, the airport was handed over to Icelandic civilian authorities, now called Isavia.
+Iceland Airways (Icelandair) inherited a small building constructed by the British Army on the west side of the airport.
+Since 1947, the building has been gradually expanded but is still in use by Icelandair as a domestic terminal in 2024.
+By the 1950s, Iceland Airways operated flights to Britain and Northern Europe from the airport, as well as domestic flights.